Business Economics & Quantitative Finance Research Cluster

 Dr. Parhi has published a research article titled 'Giver and the receiver: Understanding spillover effects and predictive power in cross-market Bitcoin prices' in the International Review of Financial Analysis (CABS 3).

 Dr. Foresti has published an academic paper on 'Animal Spirits and Fiscal Policy' in the Journal of Economic Behavior & Organization (CABS 3).
-In collaboration with Dr. Grauwe, they study the effects of government spending with a behavioral macroeconomic model in which agents have limited cognitive capabilities and use simple heuristics to form their expectations.
+In collaboration with Dr. Grauwe, they study the effects of government spending with a behavioural macroeconomic model in which agents have limited cognitive capabilities and use simple heuristics to form their expectations.
 You can read it here.